demisto/content/Packs/Grafana/Integrations/Grafana/README.md

 ### grafana-alert-unpause
 ***
-Unpauses an alert by id.
+Unpauses an alert by ID.

 #### Base Command